sanand0/til/llms.md

 - 27 Jul 2025.
 Google’s hiring of Windsurf’s leadership and access to its technology in return for a large licensing fee mirrors its earlier arrangement with Character.AI.
 Such deals between AI leaders and startups have become increasingly common as AI companies seek quick advantages without the risk that regulators might delay or quash an outright acquisition, while AI startups seek infusions of cash to support the building of cutting-edge models.
 Other deals of this sort have involved Meta and Scale AI, Amazon and Adept, and Microsoft and Inflection.
 [The Batch](https://www.deeplearning.ai/the-batch/issue-311/)
 - 27 Jul 2025.
 Early LLMs were built to generate output for human consumption.
 But the rise of agentic workflows means that more and more LLM output is consumed by computers, so it makes good sense to put more research and training effort into building LLMs that generate output for computers.
 A leading LLM optimized for agentic workflows is a boon to developers!
 [The Batch](https://www.deeplearning.ai/the-batch/issue-311/)
 - 27 Jul 2025.
 AlphaEvolve implemented an evolutionary loop: Given initial code and evaluation code, Gemini 2.0 Flash and Gemini 2.0 Pro suggested changes, stored the revised program in a database, evaluated it, suggested further changes, and repeated the process.
 With automated evaluation this is a very powerful approach.
 [The Batch](https://www.deeplearning.ai/the-batch/issue-311/)
 - 27 Jul 2025.
 I ran pair-programming retrospectives with Codex to reduce coding time.
 Iterations (i.e. human review) is the slowest factor.
-So, for tasks with 3+ iterations, I asked it:
+So, for tasks with 3+ iterations, I asked it: #ai-coding

   > First, document learnings comprehensively.
   >